erikyo/OH-MY-SVG/readme.txt

 This plugin can be installed directly from your WordPress site.

 1. Log in to your WordPress site and navigate to **Plugins &rarr; Add New**.
-2. Type "OH MY Svg" into the Search box.
+2. Type "OH MY SVG" into the Search box.
-3. Locate the OH MY Svg plugin in the list of search results and click **Install Now**.
+3. Locate the OH MY SVG plugin in the list of search results and click **Install Now**.
 4. Once installed, click the Activate button.

 It can also be installed manually using a zip file.

-1. Download the OH MY Svg plugin from WordPress.org.
+1. Download the OH MY SVG plugin from WordPress.org.
 2. Log in to your WordPress site and navigate to **Plugins &rarr; Add New**.
 3. Click the **Upload Plugin** button.
 4. Click the **Choose File** button, select the zip file you downloaded in step 1, then click the **Install Now** button.
 5. Click the **Activate Plugin** button.

+== Frequently Asked Questions ==

+= Can I use SVGs for buttons, icons, and other elements? =

+Absolutely!
+The Svg Block allows you to use SVGs for various elements on your website, such as buttons, icons, and more.
+Simply create a reusable block to conveniently use the same SVG across multiple locations.

+= Can I animate SVGs with CSS or JavaScript? =

+Yes, you can easily animate SVGs using CSS or JavaScript.
+The Svg Block provides the flexibility to add CSS animations or implement JavaScript scripts to bring your SVGs to life.

 == Changelog ==

+= 0.1.4 - 2023-05-18 =

+* Added the Duotone filter for SVG images.
+* Fixed alignment issues with SVGs.
+* Improved handling of SVG size and scaling.
+* Updated plugin dependencies for enhanced compatibility.
+* Fixed package configuration for smoother installation process.

 = 0.1.3 - 2023-02-02 =